ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    memory spaces to the same target architecture specific DWARF
 >    address spaces.
 Optimization may determine that variable lifetime
 >    and access pattern allows them to be allocated in faster
->    scratchpad memory represented by a different DWARF address space
+>    scratch pad memory represented by a different DWARF address space
 >    than the default for the source language memory space.*
 >
 >    Although DWARF address space identifiers are target architecture